openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 ---

-### Install a new OpenZiti Network
+### Install Ziti

-BrowZer is built around the OpenZiti overlay network.
+BrowZer is built around OpenZiti.
 You'll need a network deployed.
-Since this guide is using a legitimate 3rd party verifiable certificate from LetsEncrypt, we'll deploy a brand new OpenZiti Network by following the steps outlined in the ["host it anywhere"](/learn/quickstarts/network/hosted.md) quickstart with <Highlight style={{fontWeight: "bold"}}>one important exception</Highlight>!
+Since this guide is using a legitimate 3rd party verifiable certificate from LetsEncrypt, we'll deploy a brand new network by following the steps outlined in the ["host it anywhere"](/learn/quickstarts/network/hosted.md) quickstart with <Highlight style={{fontWeight: "bold"}}>one important exception</Highlight>!
 We are going to set two variables before running the quickstart to allow the servers to use the LetsEncrypt